harlan-zw/wp-keystone/README.md

-Wordpress Boilerplate
+Wordpress Keystone
 ===================

-This is the repo for the Wordpress Boilerplate project.
+This is the repo for the Wordpress Keystone project.

 Setup
 -------------